GitauHarrison/notes/web_development/personal_blog/working_with_database.md

         return 'User <>'.format(self.username)
 ```

 Our `User` class inherites a base class called `db.Model` which is used for all models in Flask-SQLAlchemy.
-The class defines several field as variables of the instance `db.Column`.
+The class defines several fields as variables of the instance `db.Column`.

 The `__repr__` method tells Python how to print the objects of the `User` class.
 This method is especially useful when we want to debug our code.
 I will show you  how to use the method in the Python interpreter.